| Gruner Group Research[exit

 cooling of protein crystals causes them to diffract better

+than they would if flash frozen.
 We use a host of techniques including Small Angle X-ray

 Scattering (SAXS), protein crystallography at Cornell’s